-UnRuffledRx Feather Plucking Bird Collars were developed in partnership with an avian veterinarian to address the range of feather plucking behaviors, from a mild problem to a severe, life threatening compulsive disorder.
+UnRuffledRx Feather Plucking Bird Collars were developed in partnership with avian veterinarian's to address the range of feather plucking behaviors, from a mild problem to a severe, life threatening compulsive disorder.

-Your bird is already distressed enough. and we know that finding a bird collar that you feathered friend both tolerates and that prevents further damage requires some trial and error.
+Your bird is already distressed enough and we understand that finding a bird collar that you feathered friend both tolerates and that prevents further damage requires some trial and error.
 That's why we work with you.

 Use the visual below to determine your birds plucking level.
 A mild plucker will need a lightweight collar to serve as a diversion, while moderate to severe feather pluckers may need more restrictive collars.
 Thicker, stiffer collars restrict access to feathers and prevent further injury, but keep in mind that pluckers at this level will try harder to get the collar off.
 So combine a collar with behavior modification strategies and other changes.
 Please train your bird to accept the collar to lengthen its usability.